shibangi23/resources/CSSResources.md

 - [CSS-Bulma](https://scrimba.com/learn/bulma): Bulma is a free, open source CSS framework based on Flexbox.
 You can learn Bulma CSS at Scrimba in a 1 hour lesson that includes 14 short videos.

+- [HTML Dog](https://www.htmldog.com/references/css/properties/) : A website that shows valid properties belonging to css.
+Every property is sorted according to categories like texts and fonts , colors and backgrounds etc.They have tutorials too.
+You can refer this for HTML and JS also.

 ## CSS Games

 - [CSS diner](https://flukeout.github.io/): A fun in-browser game to help you learn and practice CSS selectors.